 I saw some really great potential ‘talking’ buddies on the sites and it was especially great when we could mutually help each other since I spoke their desired practice language.
 However, I didn’t end up managing to speak to anyone relevant because I got banned for “using a celebrity or stock image”.
 Apparently, as a blogger, I’m now a celebrity.
 Score!

 The largest negative I found on these sites is that as a female, I was contacted by so many irrelevant men who do not speak my desired practice languages.
 They’re just looking to use the sites as dating sites… grr.

 Immersion is the best way

-No matter how many books or classes I take, the fastest way for me to get an ‘ear’ for the language is being there.
-For example, I understand Italian quite well – however, when I was briefly in Italy, I found myself having difficulty understanding the quickly spoken nature of the day-to-day language.
+No matter how many books or classes I take, the fastest way for me to get an ‘ear’ for the language is to be there.
+For example, I understand Italian quite well – however, when I was briefly in Italy, I found myself having difficulty understanding the quickly-spoken nature of the day-to-day language.
 But my ear adapted to it and little by little I was having an easier time with it.
 Plus, I was “forced” to use my Italian in all sorts of interesting situations.

 Watch television shows and movies